NativeScript/docs-v7/docs/core-concepts/events.md

 ### Adding an Event Listener Using JavaScript/TypeScript

 The example below shows how to add an event listener by using the short (using `on`) and the full syntax (using `addEventListener`).
 There is a third optional parameter that represents the `this` argument.
 The code shows how to set a function that prints a "Hello World!" message in the console when a button is tapped.
-You can choose between the shorthand syntax and the full syntax or you can declare the event handler in XML.
+You can choose between the shorthand syntax and the full syntax, or you can declare the event handler in XML.

 > **TIP**: All examples in this article are available for preview in NativeScript Playground.
 Run this example in [JavaScript](https://play.nativescript.org/?template=play-js&id=bo1JvH&v=55) or [TypeScript](https://play.nativescript.org/?template=play-tsc&id=y5hWfh&v=2).